 11th of November school

 The 11th of November neighborhood, located on the outskirts of the city of Benguela, has an estimated population of 52,000 people.
-It was expected that many would return to semi-urban and rural areas after the war, but that was not the case, with expansive growth in the capital of the Benguela Province, expanding in all directions.
+It was expected that many would return to semi-urban and rural areas after the war, but that was not the case, with expansive growth in the capital of the Benguela Province, extending in all directions.
 The area is without access to water, electricity, sanitation, and educational infrastructure.
 The population suffers, with most living in extreme poverty.

 Several thousand children have not had access to education, with only one primary school in the area.
 After assessing the substantial need, it was decided that RISE would build an 8-classroom school generously funded by BP Angola.
 BP has a long history of social commitment to the most needy communities.